-Liposculpture removes those genetically prone areas.
-My experience of over 25 years has been that with pregnancy there is general weight gain and following pregnancy there is general weight loss.
-Those areas that have had liposuction do not become a local nuisance area following pregnancy.
-The reason being is that the fat cells have been actually physically removed with liposculpture and therefore, it is hard to put on fat selectively in those areas as compared to how it was before the liposuction.
-Therefore, many of my patients have had multiple pregnancies following liposuction and have still been happy with their liposuction and have found long-term value from the liposuction.
+Liposculpture removes fat from those genetically prone areas.
+My experience of over twenty-five years has been that with pregnancy, there is general weight gain.
+Following pregnancy, there is general weight loss.
+Those areas that had liposuction do not become a local nuisance area following pregnancy.
+The reason being is that the fat cells have been physically removed with liposculpture and therefore, it is hard to put on fat selectively in those areas as compared to how it was before the liposuction.
+Therefore, many of my patients have had multiple pregnancies following liposuction and have still been happy with their liposuction.
+In short, they have found long-term value from the liposuction.

-Another commonly asked question is: Can I breastfeed after breast reduction through liposuction?
-I have had many patients who have had breast reduction through liposuction and who have been able to breast feed following the procedure when they have had children.
-Liposculpture does not involve cutting of tissue and therefore there is no definite resection or cutting of the glands to the nipple.
+I have had many patients who had breast reduction through liposuction and who have been able to breastfeed following the procedure.
+Liposculpture does not involve the cutting of tissue, so there is no definite resection or cutting of the glands to the nipple.
 It has been reported that patients who have surgical mammoplasty may have difficulty breastfeeding.
 The truth is that patients with large breasts often do have a difficulty in breastfeeding.
 Many of the patients who come to me for breast reduction have told me that they were unable to breastfeed.

 Discover Pregnancy & Breast Feeding Liposuction Advantages!

 An increasingly large amount of patients now opt for Pregnancy & Breast Feeding liposuction procedures.
 Liposuction does not in any way effect the ability to get pregnant.
 In fact, some patients who have had mega liposuction for weight loss have found it easier to get pregnant after the procedure.